Autonomous Exploratory Testing: How AI Agents Discover Edge Cases Humans Miss

 2. How it Works: The 2026 Methodology

-In 2026, AET is powered by the same Large Reasoning Models that drive our AI Orchestration in Quality Engineering: Managing the Digital Testing Workforce.
+In 2026, AET is powered by the same Large Reasoning Models that drive our quality orchestrator nodes.

 Visual Layout Analysis